Electric Ireland Game Changers Virtual Event - Why Do Teenage Girls Drop Out Of Sport?” #GameChangersNI

 Presented by Electric Ireland, this virtual Game Changers event is the third in a series, celebrating the women and girls who are changing the game for women’s sport throughout Northern Ireland.
 Electric Ireland is keen to continue to add value to and support the development of female sport through this coaching event

 It is now just as important, if not more so, to bring attention to and support the women’s game throughout this pandemic.
-Join us on the 11th March to join the conversation.
+If you missed the conversation you can watch again via the video above.

 Do you have a question?
 Simply type your question below and we will read it out for you. * time permitting